approov/quickstart-react-native/SHAPES-EXAMPLE.md

 Remember to comment out the previous definition of `fetchUrl`.

 Next, uncomment the definition of the `approovSetup` function.
-Leave the body commented as this is only required if using scerets protection.
+Leave the body commented as this is only required if using secrets protection.

 Next you need to uncomment the revised component hierarchy for the app that includes the `ApproovProvider` wrapping the app (remembering to comment out the previous definition):